shahkushal38/gRPC-Node-Framework/README.md

 ### 1. Introduction <a name="introduction"></a>

-**GRPC Framework** can use used as Git Template for Projects related to microservices.
+**gRPC Framework** can use used as Git Template for Projects related to microservices.

 This is an Opinionated Framework which uses the following Technologies for the Microservices